1:1 Device Program

 Parents have the ownership rights to the computer, but we advise that only one child uses their school laptop.

-Does this mean my child will be carrying around a laptop?
+Does this mean my child will be carrying around a device?

 Yes.
-A durable computer bag is a must, this is very important in the basic protection of the laptop.
-Many choose to use a computer sleeve or case in addition.
+A durable case is a must, this is very important in the basic protection of the device.
+Many choose to use a device sleeve or case in addition.

 It is highly recommended a computer bag be purchased which will provide enough storage for the student’s school supplies as well as their laptop and accessories.